-1) Cannot be Auto reset via 14-20 Reset Mode

-A trip is the action when an alarm has appeared.
+1) Cannot be Auto reset via 14-20 Reset Mode A trip is the action when an alarm has appeared.
 The trip will coast the motor and can be reset by pressing the reset button or make a reset by a digital input (parameter group 5-1 [1]).
-The original event that caused an alarm cannot damage the Adjustable frequency drive or cause dangerous conditions.
-A trip lock is an action when an alarm occurs, which may cause damage to Adjustable frequency drive or connected parts.
+The original event that caused an alarm cannot damage the adjustable frequency drive or cause dangerous conditions.
+A trip lock is an action that occurs in conjunction with an alarm, which may cause damage to the adjustable frequency drive or connected parts.
 A trip lock situation can only be reset by power cycling.